BradleyChatha/jcli/README.md

 $> ./mytool 60 -m normal
 Program exited with status code 1

-# JCLI even supports this weird syntax shorthand arguments sometimes use.
-$> ./mytool 60 -mreversed
-Program exited with status code 0

 # And here's the help text
 $> ./mytool --help
-Usage: mytool.exe DEFAULT <number> [--mode|-m]
+temp.exe DEFAULT number [--mode|-m]

 Description:
     The default command.

-Positional Args:
+Positional Arguments:
-    number                       - The number to check.
+    number                 The number to check.

-Named Args:
+Named Arguments:
-    --mode,-m                    - Which mode to use.
+    --mode|-m              Which mode to use.
 ```

 ## Named Commands